TOTO Energy reviews: customer service & complaints

 |Energy Advisor Service UK||22%||90%|

 According to Citizens Advice, EDF Energy had almost double the approval rating of TOTO Energy during the first half of 2019.
-Since TOTO Energy closed, the new provider has risen to second place out of 40 companies, with a rating of 4.25 out of five stars.
-The provider now sits just behind So Energy, and ranks higher than the rest of the Big Six.
+Since TOTO Energy closed, EDF has consistently performed well, and most recently ranked 8th out of 35 providers for customer service (last updated May 2021).

 |Time frame||TOTO Energy||EDF Energy|